sampleforgit/printf/README.md

-This is the first collaboration with my peer Asmelash Abraham
+This is the first collaboration with my peer Asmelash Abraham Yes